hansjoachim/CaravanTraders/readme.md

 The tests can be run using karma.
 To install this package, run:

-    npm install karma karma-opera-launcher
+    npm install karma karma-coverage karma-opera-launcher

 To run the tests, simply run:

     ./node_modules/.bin/karma start

-By default, karma is configured to run on Opera and Firefox, but can easily be extended to test on more.
+By default, karma is configured to open and run in Opera and Firefox, but can easily be extended to test in more browsers.

+Coverage reports are generated and stored in `./coverage`.

 ##License